 In children younger than 6 years, doctors typically recommend taking Epclusa pellets with food.
 Otherwise, Epclusa can be taken with food or on an empty stomach.
 Mavyret should always be taken with food.

 Epclusa is taken for 12 weeks, while Mavyret is taken for 8, 12, or 16 weeks, depending on your medical history.

 Epclusa and Mavyret have similar effects in the body and therefore cause very similar side effects.
 Below are examples of these side effects.

-* Epclusa and Mavyret both have a boxed warning from the FDA for hepatitis B reactivation.
-A boxed warning is the strongest warning the FDA requires.
+* Epclusa and Mavyret both have a boxed warning from the FDA about the risk of hepatitis B reactivation.
+A boxed warning is the most serious warning the FDA requires.
 It alerts doctors and patients about drug effects that may be dangerous.